-If you are moving away from home to attend university, you will need to find a place to live before classes begin.
-You could choose to live on campus in residence or in housing that is off campus.
+If you are moving away from home to attend university, you may choose to live on campus in residence or in off-campus housing.

 You can apply for a spot in a residence at most Ontario universities.
 Many universities offer guaranteed residence for first-year students.
-Applications can vary by institution but usually include a short personality profile, your preference for residence style and any accommodations you need.
-Check out our university profiles for information about residences, application deadlines and required deposits.
+Applications may vary by institution but usually include a short personality profile, your preference for residence style and any accommodations you need.

 On Campus Residence

 You can live in shared (double, triple, etc.) rooms with roommates or in a single room by yourself.
 Each floor normally has shared washrooms and a lounge space.
 Some floors may be specially designed for students in particular programs (such as science or music) or similar interests (such as diversity or social justice).